 Editing and Writing

-The IMC communications team provides comprehensive writing, copyediting, and proofreading expertise for all flagship publications of Pepperdine University, such as Pepperdine Magazine, the annual report, and print and online versions of the magazines of the various graduate schools.
+The IMC communications team provides comprehensive writing, copyediting, and proofreading expertise for all flagship publications of Pepperdine University, such as Pepperdine Magazine, the President's Report, and print and online versions of major publications of the various graduate schools.

 IMC writing and editorial services take part in creating content for major pieces that support the University's recruitment, fundraising, and brand purposes, such as school viewbooks, degree program offerings, national and regional display advertising, and special event collateral materials.